-- A. Listening to a teacher, reading about a subject, and possibly hands-on application subjects once I'm knowledgeable about the subject. - B. Small classes that combine listening to a directly put to use teacher and book work. - C. Small classes that combine listening to an handson skills instructor, watching an instructor perform an example, book work, and hands-on training. - D. Instruction combined with watching an example and then hands-on work.
+- A. Listening to a teacher, reading about a subject, and possibly hands-on application subjects once I'm knowledgeable about the subject. - B. Small classes that combine listening to a directly put to use teacher and book work. - C. Small classes that combine listening to an handson skills instructor, watching an instructor perform an example, book work, and hands-on training.specialized skills in that particular field - D. Instruction combined with watching an example and then hands-on work.